 - Store the dried squash in airtight storage containers, and leave them in a cool, dark place.

 For those who don't have a food dehydrator, it is possible to dry zucchini or squash in your oven.
 One problem is that many ovens don't have a temperature setting below 150 F. As a result, it's hard to get the consistent temperature needed for drying squash, which is between 125 F and 140 F.

-To use an oven, first prepare your zucchini as in steps 1-3, arranging them on a cookie sheet or baking sheet covered with parchment paper.
+To use an oven, first prepare your zucchini as in steps 1 to 3, arranging them on a cookie sheet or baking sheet covered with parchment paper.

 Place them in an oven set to the lowest heat setting, and prop the door open about an inch.
 Check the temperature with an oven thermometer.
 Dry for four to six hours until the slices are crisp.

 Rehydrating and Using Dried Zucchini

 To use dehydrated zucchini and summer squash, pour boiling water over the squash, and let them soak for 15 minutes.
 Once the vegetables are properly plumped up, pour off the water, and use the squash as usual in your favorite recipe.